pubky/pubky-knowledge-base/FAQ.md

 Yes.
 Under the MIT license.
 [View on GitHub](https://github.com/pubky/)

 **Q5.
 What is Pubky Core?**
-[[Explore/PubkyCore/Introduction|Pubky Core]] is the foundational infrastructure for Pubky - an open protocol combining censorship-resistant public key DNS (PKARR) with conventional web technologies.
+[[Explore/PubkyCore/Introduction|Pubky Core]] is the foundational infrastructure for Pubky - an open protocol combining censorship-resistant public-key DNS (PKARR) with conventional web technologies.
 It includes the protocol specification, a production-ready Homeserver implementation, and SDKs in multiple languages (Rust, JavaScript, iOS, Android).
 See the [[Explore/PubkyCore/Introduction|Pubky Core Overview]] for details.

 **Q6.
 How do I start building on Pubky?**
 Install the [[Explore/PubkyCore/SDK|Pubky SDK]] for your platform (Rust: `cargo add pubky`, JavaScript: `npm install @synonymdev/pubky`), follow the [official documentation](https://pubky.github.io/pubky-core/), and explore the [examples in the repository](https://github.com/pubky/pubky-core/tree/main/examples).
 The SDK provides client libraries for authentication, data storage, and Homeserver interaction.